Uploading an object

 : Relative or absolute path to the file you need to upload to the bucket.

-For more details about resources you can create using Terraform, see the provider documentation
+For more information about the resources you can create with Terraform, see this provider reference

 . -